 Enjoy Toronto’s Craft Beer

-Toronto has a lot of great breweries and beer, and what better time to celebrate that than in the summer.
+Toronto has a lot of great breweries and beer, and what better time to celebrate that than in the summer?
 The Toronto Festival of Beer happens every July, which is my personal favourite.
-Hundreds of beer vendors (small and large) gather for the 3 day festival filled with great food, beer and entertainment.
+Hundreds of beer vendors (small and large) gather for the 3-day festival filled with great food, beer and entertainment.
 Tickets sell out early for this one!
 Steam Whistle Brewery in Toronto (which is also fun to visit on its own) also hosts a Craft Beer Festival every summer in August.
-Nothing beats tasting beers, eating great food, all while enjoying the summer weather outdoors.
+Nothing beats tasting beers, and eating great food, all while enjoying the summer weather outdoors.

 Enjoy a picnic at High Park

-High Park is Toronto’s largest public park, and is a great place to spend a day outside.
-Walk along all the paths, play with the dogs at the dog park, visit the zoo, or just chill out with a picnic.
+High Park is Toronto’s largest public park and is a great place to spend a day outside.
+Walk along all the paths, play with the dogs at the dog park, visit the zoo, or just chill out on a picnic.
 High Park is a mini escape in the city and is a great way to spend a summer day.

 Venture to Toronto Islands